I Kissed a Girl: Background

-According to Perry, "the chorus actually popped into my head when I woke up".
+According to Perry, "the chorus actually popped into my head when I woke up."
 Perry also said that it somewhat was from personal experience.
 "It was one of those moments where you hear artists talking about songs they get in dreams or in the middle of the night.
 I was like 'wow, what an interesting subject matter to kind of pop into the head' and I didn't do anything with it for about a year-and-a-half.
 Then all of a sudden at the very, very end of making my album, I literally had two days left in the recording studio with my producer, Dr Luke.
 We just said, 'we're gonna finish it—it's so catchy because it won't get out of our heads.'"

+Perry's former boyfriend, Gym Class Heroes lead vocalist Travie McCoy, said she had doubts about the song.
+He told the Daily Star, "As soon as Katy played 'I Kissed A Girl' to me, I said: 'Baby, this is a smash ... but she wasn't so sure.
+She was like: 'Do you really think so?'
+I proved it to her.
+'When Gym Class Heroes went on tour earlier this year we put together a playlist of songs to play before we went on stage.
+I put 'I Kissed A Girl' on there without Katy knowing, and as soon as it blasted out the kids went absolutely mad.
+They didn't even know who Katy Perry was then.
+Katy turned up to one gig while we were playing it and was like: 'What are you doing?'
+She was happy with the reaction though."

 Capitol A&R Chris Anokute told HitQuarters that the song and its controversial theme met with strong resistance at the label.
 "People said, 'This is never going to get played on the radio.
 How do we sell this?
 How's this going to be played in the Bible Belt?'"
 Anokute said that they needed the support of one of the label's radio promoters to convince people to believe in the record.
-Otherwise, Perry would have likely been dropped again.
 Dennis Reese, Capitol's senior vice president of promotions, saw the vision and helped push the single on national radio.
 The first station to pick it up and take a chance was 107.5 The River in Nashville.
 Rich Davis, then PD, was played the song by Joe Rainey of Capitol Records outside his favorite sushi spot in Nashville and immediately put it on the air.
 After playing it for three days, they were inundated with enthusiastic calls.